keeeto/fodblog.github.io/_posts/2017-05-08-poached_eggs.md

 I feel like poached eggs are the sirloin steak of egg servings.
 It is as simple a method as there is, the eggs speak for themselves and you can have them cooked to your own liking an hardness - obviously cooked white, runny yolk is optimal!

 Like steak, because it is so simple the quality if the eggs really matters.
-Ideally you want something with a vibrant orange yoke that will just burst open when you touch it, spreading a delicious sticky goo over the rest of the dish.
+Ideally you want something with a vibrant oragne yoke that will just burst open when you touch it, spreading a delicious sticky goo over the rest of the dish.

 Also like steak, everyone has a way to cook poached eggs.
 I don't pretend for a second that this is the final word, but it works for me.